 Community Pharmacy Outreach Program (CPOP)

-Our Community Pharmacy Outreach Program (CPOP) is a meaningful and collaborative partnership between the CDA and pharmacies to provide information and resources to help better support people living with diabetes.
+Our Community Pharmacy Outreach Program (CPOP) is a meaningful and collaborative partnership between Diabetes Canada and pharmacies to provide information and resources to help better support people living with diabetes.

 A Community Pharmacy Outreach Program pharmacy is committed to providing support to people living with diabetes in the following ways: